nnh12/Remote-Django-LED-Control-Server/README.md

 # Smart_Lamp
-Created a smart lamp that is powered by a LED driver to display a desired color..
-Programmed a Rasyberry Pi Micocontroller connected to a Touch Displayer.
-Programmed the touch display UI to control the LED drivers.
-Touch display UI is also connected to a Web UI hosted on a AWS EC2 Cloud Web Server.
-Web UI can control the LED.

-Web UI and Touch Display UI asynchronously publish/subscribe messages over MQTT.
+Built a smart lamp that is integrated with a website hosted on a Cloud AWS EC2 instance server and a touch screen display.
+Has function to adjust brightness, saturation, and on/off.

+Everything is connected to Rasybeery Pi 4 that controls the LED driver that powers the lamp

+Webserver is interconnected with touch screen.
+If user changes brightness on Web ui, the touch screen display will simultaneously change.
+Messages are sent over MQTT.